mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Machine-Learning-on-AWS-Graviton.md

 ---
-title: "Efficient Inference of Vision Transformers on AWS Graviton Instances"
+title: "Efficient Inference of text-to-video (OpenSora) on AWS Graviton Instances"
 subjects:
     - "ML"
     - "Migration to Arm"